-As we near the spring Equinox and the pagan holiday Ostara the nettles beckon me from the field behind my home.
+As we near the spring Equinox and the pagan holiday Ostara the nettles beckon from the field behind my home.

-So eat, drink, and make magic with this green ally.
+So, eat, drink, and make magic with this green ally!

 When possible, I prefer to use my herbs as food first.

-blended into hummus or dips
+- blended into hummus or dips

-grind and add to sesame seed gomasio
+- Dried: grind finely and add to salt or to sesame seed gomasio

-In conclusion, when using nettles for medicine – use them as food first.
-Your use doesn’t have to be complicated or elaborate.
-In fact, what I love, and advocate for, is the use of herbs so they are inexpensive and accessible.
-So go simple.
-Steam them.
-Drink them.
-Period.
-If you are experienced with herbs and wild food, then go wild and creative if that inspires you.
-Too often I meet students or patients who shy away from using these wild medicines because they are intimidated, they think it requires special tools or skills to use them.
+When using nettles for medicine, use them as food first.
+Nettles offer a simple joy in the harvesting and preparation, and incorporating them into your life doesn’t have to be complicated or elaborate.
+The most beloved herbs in my apothecary are the ones that are inexpensive and accessible.
+So keep it simple: steam, infuse, and imbibe your nettles.If you are experienced with herbs and wild food, it’s fun to get creative if that inspires you.
+Though so often I meet students or patients who shy away from using these wild medicines, because they are intimidated by the belief that they will need special tools or skills to use them.
 Nope.
 Steam, eat, drink.

 So this spring, a season of transition, may nettles guide you to re-weave new ways of connecting to your own health and the spirited force that connects all of life.